rengetsu/Jess_Project/README.md

 # Jess_Project
-Jess 7 project about animals (Tree).
+Jess 7 project with a tree of selection of animals.

-Jess 7 project.
 Artificial intelligence that guesses which animal you guessed.

+Created as university project in Vilnius Gediminas technical university.

  ### About
   Jess 7.0, a rule engine created by Sandia National Laboratories that enables software developers to embed intelligence in the form of business rules directly into their Java applications, is now available for licensing.